This post may contain affiliate links. See my disclosure policy.

 • Assemble your pineapple meatball lettuce wraps with all your favorite toppings or serve with cooked rice and a side of steamed veggies such as broccoli.
 Enjoy.

-• Keep leftovers stored in an airtight container in the refrigerator for up to 4-5 days.
+• Leave leftovers stored in an airtight container in the refrigerator for 4-5 days.

 • Check out this post to make your own teriyaki sauce recipe.